-Practical tips & advice if you've made the decision to stop drinking alcohol completely
+Practical tips and advice to help you stop drinking alcohol completely

-Giving up completely may not be easy – especially if you’ve been a heavy drinker in the past.
-The following tips and techniques can make it that little bit easier.
+When you’re ready to stop, the following tips and techniques can make it that little bit easier.

 Frequently reminding yourself and the people close to you why you want to stop drinking can help keep you on track, and may even encourage someone else to give up or cut down with you.

-It’s important that you acknowledge the fact that making changes to your lifestyle can be difficult and that you reward yourself with something if you are making progress.
+Stopping drinking alcohol is a huge, positive change.
+Like any big change, there might be times where it doesn’t feel easy, so it’s important to reward yourself with something as you make progress.
 It's equally important not to be too hard on yourself if you slip up every once in a while.